SCCapstone/Sense-Able/M9_SourceControl_README.txt

 This is the README for Milestone 9: Source Control due October 29.

 DELIVERABLES
-1.  pull from the shared repo,
+1.  pull from the shared repo (or clone, of course!)
 2.  build,
 3.  run application locally (laptop or emulator)
 4.  commit to shared repo,